Hi, I'm Picky Apricot Steve Andrews. In this webinar, I'm going to show you how to set up events on your Wild Apricot site.

 Depending on how you set up the field, an additional cost can be added at checkout.

 Setting up registration types

 For each event, you must set up at least one registration type before you can enable an event for registration.
 Setting up registration types allows you to charge different prices for different event packages or for different kinds of attendees.
-For example, you might want to charge more for non-members, or less for premium members.

 You can enable guest registrations so that registrants can register other people when they submit their own registration.
 You can choose to collect contact information for each guest or just ask for the total number of guests.
 You can also choose whether to charge a special price for guests.